eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Linux, macOS, and Windows.
 Cyclone DDS CXX is known to work on FreeRTOS and the solaris-like Openindiana OS.

-To build the Cyclone DDS C++ binding, the following software should be installed on your machine.
+Before building the Cyclone DDS implementation, make sure you have the following software installed on your machine:

 -  C and C++ compilers (most commonly GCC on Linux, Visual Studio on Windows, Xcode on macOS);